douglalonde/benchsci-ci-cd-stack-demo/README.md

 This is designed to be separated by long running Git branches.
 Groups will have targetted access to these branches such as Dev, Staging and Productuion.
 For example, QA may only access Staging, developers may access only Dev and DevOps would access all platforms.

+A Dockerfile is used to create an image, which is uploaded to the AWS Container Registry (ECR) which is then used by ECS and Fargate to perform compute services.

 ## Deploy to AWS ECS from ECR via CircleCI

 ### Prerequisites and AWS Stack Deployment